pierlauro/H5PyVOL/HANDOVER.md

 To create a CUSTOM PYTHON VOL CONNECTOR, it is just needed to use the APIs provided by the H5PYVOL VOL CONNECTOR.

 #### H5PyVOL: high-level overview
 From the user point of view, H5PyVOL can be simply intended as a library for writing custom python connectors.
-The h5pyvol pypi package is providing some simple interfaces to be filled in for implementing any new connector.
+The [h5pyvol package](https://github.com/pierlauro/H5PyVOL/tree/master/src/python) is providing some simple interfaces to be filled in for implementing new connectors.

 To better understand why it is needed and how it works, let's build-up an example.